Broadband in Franklin County

 2021 – Our Weld/Wilton/Perkins/Washington Fiber-to-the-Home (FTTH) project is awarded a $1M federal grant.
 More fundraising is needed.

 Our 4-town Rangeley (including the town of Rangeley and Rangeley, Dallas, and Sandy River Plantations) Fiber-to-the-Home project is included in our National Telecommunication and Information Administration (NTIA) grant application, which is in collaboration with Consolidated Communications and ConnectMaine.

 Our 5-town Farmington Exchange (Farmington, Temple, Industry, New Sharon, Chesterville) Fiber-to-the-Home project is included in our federal NTIA grant application, which is in collaboration with Consolidated Communications and ConnectMaine.

 2022 – Our Weld/Wilton/Perkins/Washington Fiber-to-the-Home (FTTH) project is awarded an additional federal grant in the amount of $514,000.

-We update our 2018 Study to reflect the current broadband assets throughout the county.
+We updated our 2018 Study to reflect the current broadband assets throughout the county.
 We are receiving proposals from providers for connecting our remaining towns.

-The proposed provider for the Wilton and Weld area buildout is Matrix.
-It will include four towns – 1,200 addresses – to be built out with fiber-to-the-home internet by the end of 2023.
-It is a $6.5M project that will be partially funded by the county, the towns, and other funding raised by Greater Franklin.
-The Congressional Directed Spending of $514K could lower town costs substantially.
-Greater Franklin has raised $1.514M of federal funds for this project.
+The provider for the Wilton area buildout is Matrix.
+It will include three towns – 1,500 addresses – to be built out with a fiber-to-the-home network by the end of 2023.
+It is a $6.5M project that will be funded by the provider, the county, the towns, the federal government and the State.

 Consolidated Communications (CCI) in Farmington Exchange and Rangeley